 The Information Commissioner’s Office (ICO) has advised that businesses should continue to prepare for GDPR in the face of Brexit.
 If you haven’t already done so, start reviewing which parts of your business, established in the UK, may be affected by proposed changes, along with the parts that offer goods and services to, citizens in the EU/EEA.
 In fact the territorial scope of GDPR goes beyond the EU so check all of your international transactions.

-Small to medium business will have the benefit of being much more flexible and reactive than larger counterparts so can start to make necessary changes sooner rather than later.
+Small to medium businesses will have the benefit of being much more flexible and reactive than larger counterparts so can start to make necessary changes sooner rather than later.
 After all it is much easier to build the relevant process now, in advance, rather than retro-build in a rush closer to the date.

 Allocate a budget

 As with any new legislation, particularly with an IT focus, there will be an initial investment on the road to compliance.
 Whether that’s investing in new systems, or enhancing the ones you already have, there will be a cost.
-Depending on the level of expertise available in your business, appointing a data protection expert could be a wise investment, even if just on a short term basis.
+Depending on the level of expertise available in your business, appointing a Data Protection expert could be a wise investment, even if just on a short term basis.

 With a regulatory change as significant as this, I can’t stress the importance of seeking advice.
 The right expert adviser can help you to get to grips with the intricacies of how you use, store and share data and how the introduction of GDPR will ultimately impact your business short and long term.
 But a good adviser will also be able to foresee any potential issues and how you can mitigate them in order to avoid the extortionate fines I mentioned earlier.
-So look into GDPR advisors but also software experts to help guide you along the correct path.
+So look into GDPR advisers but also software experts to help guide you along the correct path.

-Mark Woolley is commercial director for Reckon, developers of Virtual Cabinet
+Mark Woolley is commercial director at Reckon.